netspective-labs/home-polyglot/README.md

 ## One-time setup

-Bootstrap our preferred Kali environment with required utilities (be sure to use `bootstrap-admin-debian-typical.sh` if you're not using Kali):
+Bootstrap our preferred Kali environment with required utilities (be sure to use `bootstrap-admin-ubuntu.sh` or `bootstrap-admin-debian-typical.sh` if you're not using Kali):

 ```bash
 cd $HOME && sudo apt-get -qq update && sudo apt-get install curl -y -qq && \